 Now if we rotate the cuboctahedron around the axis pointing towards the reader, we get an odd permutation of the 12 spheres, with cycle structure \((1 2 3)(4 5 6)(7 8 9 10 11 12)\).
 So one can in fact get all of \(S_{12}\) if one lets the 12 spheres ``just touch.''
 If one thinks about it a bit, the method described in the previous post gets all of \(A_{12}\) without the 12 spheres touching at all.
 Conway says he doesn't know if one can get all of \(S_{12}\) without the 12 spheres touching each other at all.
 So this might be a fun problem to work on.
 I bet the answer is ``no''.

-Conway says the permutation problem came up before a lecture he gave at U. of Penn. a while ago, that he solved it during the lecture, and told Jim Propp about it afterwards.
+Conway says the permutation problem came up before a lecture he gave at the University of Pennsylvania a while ago, that he solved it during the lecture, and told Jim Propp about it afterwards.

 Someone with much better intuition about these things than I have might want to consider similar ``rolling spheres permutation problems'' in higher dimensions.
 E.g., what permutations can one can achieve in 4 dimensions, where it is possible to get 24 spheres to touch a central one?
 (In 4d it is not known whether one can get 25 to touch, but 25 is an upper bound.)
 Greg Kuperberg informs me that the known method for having 24 spheres touch the central sphere is rigid, so that only the ``obvious'' permutations are possible starting from this arrangement.